F5Networks/k8s-bigip-ctlr/docs/README.rst

 #.
 Discovers a new F5 ``virtualServer`` resource.
 #.
 Creates a new virtual server object in the specified partition on the BIG-IP system. [#objectpartition]_
 #.
-Creates a pool member on the virtual server for each node in the cluster. [#nodeport]_
+Creates a pool member on the virtual server for each node in the cluster. [#nodeportmode]_
 #.
 Monitors F5 resources, and linked Kubernetes resources, for changes.
 #.
 Reconfigures the BIG-IP system when it discovers changes.